GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 Take the resulting 0001-xxxxxxx.patch file and attach it to an email that is addressed to support@taskwarrior.org.
 Do not paste the patch inline in the message, attach it instead.
-This allows the maintainer to save the attachment intact and not modified by the mail client.
+This allows the maintainer to save the attachment intact and unmodified by the mail client.

 In your message, be sure to convince us that you ran the test suite.
 If you want to go the extra mile, update the ChangeLog and add your name to the